Getting work experience in the media and publishing industry

 While a media or publishing internship isn’t essential, doing some form of hands-on media work experience will help you get your first job in publishing or the media.

 The media and publishing sectors are hard to get into as a fresh graduate because your work is likely to be in the public eye from your first day.
 Understandably, employers are nervous about unleashing an untested recruit with their brand name.
 So the more work experience you have on your CV, the more likely you are to get in.
 Work experience is a perfect way to showcase your talents, make contacts and show your enthusiasm.

-Relatively few employers advertise summer internships each year compared to other sectors – and this has become even more apparent during the coronavirus pandemic.
+Relatively few employers advertise summer internships each year compared to other sectors.
 Therefore, you’ll need to be open-minded when looking for opportunities, but you’ll also have the freedom to get involved with all kinds of different extracurricular activities that will be equally valuable.

 Internships, placements and work shadowing